mesonbuild/meson/docs/markdown/Syntax.md

 As in python and C, up to three octal digits are accepted in `\ooo`.

+Unrecognized escape sequences are left in the string unchanged, i.e., the backslash is left in the string.

 #### String concatenation

 Strings can be concatenated to form a new string using the `+` symbol.